OxayMint/Stream24Kotlin/README.md

 ```

-In newer projects you may need to add it to `settings.gradle` too.
+For newer projects you need to add it to `settings.gradle`.
 It should be in `dependencyResolutionManagement->repositories` like following:

 ```
 dependencyResolutionManagement {